wms-community/storehouse-management-server/README.md

 <a href="https://discord.com/invite/QAsyEyt"><img alt="Discord" src="https://discord.com/api/guilds/761226550921658380/widget.png"></a>
 </p>

-Puzzled by losing your custom skins in Minecraft servers runing in offline mode?
-Now you can easily get them back with the help of Blessing Skin!
+Do you often feel sleepy about your warehouse management?
+Cinnamoroll Warehouse Management Server solves this problem for you.

-Storehouse Management is a web application where you can upload, manage and share your custom skins & capes!
-Unlike modifying a resource pack, everyone in the game will see the different skins of each other (of course they should register at the same website too).
+Warehouse Management is a web application where you can manage your warehouse and customize your wechat official account!
+Different from the warehouse management system, it supports wechat official account and other available APIs, and supports functions such as selling warehouses.

 Storehouse Management is an open-source project written in PHP, which means you can deploy it freely on your own web server!